UniMath/agda-unimath/src/group-theory/minkowski-multiplication-commutative-monoids.lagda.md

     associative-minkowski-mul-Monoid (monoid-Commutative-Monoid M) A B C
 ```

-### Minkowski multiplication of commutative monoid subsets is unital
+### Minkowski multiplication on subsets of a commutative monoid is unital

 ```agda
 module _